TwFs by Tag

 Sender role (empowering fundamentals) → {accurate, clear, concise, complete, logical, persuasive, audience-appropriate, engaging, action-oriented}

-What are success criteria for communication (receiver role)
+What are success criteria for communication (receiver role)?

 Feedback